NJ councilwoman found shot to death outside of her home

 Sayreville, a borough of roughly 45,000 people, is about 30 miles (about 48.2 kilometers) south of Manhattan.
 At the scene Thursday, another car in the parking lot had damage apparently sustained when Dwumfour’s car struck it.

-Bebert described Sayreville as a peaceful community and said Dwumfour lived in an attractive complex near an elementary school.
-She hopes to organize a vigil to celebrate what she called “a life cut too short by such a heinous criminal act.”
+Bebert, who described Sayreville as a peaceful community, hopes to organize a vigil to celebrate what she called “a life cut too short by such a heinous criminal act.”

 “She was so young,” she said.
 “It’s just rippling through the town.”

 ___ Dale reported from Philadelphia.
-Associated Press reporters Bruce Shipkowski in Toms River, New Jersey, and Mike Catalini in Trenton, New Jersey, contributed to this report.
+Associated Press photographer Seth Wenig in Sayreville, Bruce Shipkowski in Toms River, Mike Catalini in Trenton and news researcher Randy Herschaft in New York contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.